Cyclone Asani

-Severe Cyclonic Storm Asani (Note: The name was provided by Sri Lanka, which means "wrath" in Sinhalese.) (/ɑː'sɑːnɪ/) was a strong tropical cyclone that made landfall in India in May 2022.
+Severe Cyclonic Storm Asani (Note: The name Asani (Sinhala: අසනි, [asani]) was contributed by Sri Lanka and means "thunderbolt" in Sinhala.) was a strong tropical cyclone that made landfall in India in May 2022.
 It was the strongest storm of 2022 North Indian Ocean cyclone season.
 The third depression and deep depression, and the first named storm of the 2022 North Indian Ocean cyclone season, Asani originated from a depression that the Indian Meteorological Department first monitored on 7 May.
 Conditions rapidly favored development as the system became a deep depression by that day before intensifying to a Cyclonic Storm Asani.
 On the next day it further intensified and peak to a severe cyclonic storm, before making landfall as a deep depression system over Andhra Pradesh.
 It degenerated into a well marked low-pressure on 12 May.

 Meteorological history

 During the first week of May, a strong pulse of Madden–Julian oscillation (MJO) and Equatorial Rossby wave (ERW) prevailed in this basin.
 These two conditions led to a formation, of a cyclonic circulation, over the southern Andaman Sea on 4 May.
-At the same day, a Westerly wind burst occurred which resulted in formation of twin cyclones over the Indian Ocean. the southern hemisphere counterpart being Tropical Cyclone Karim and the northern hemisphere counterpart being this cyclonic circulation.
+At the same day, a Westerly wind burst occurred which resulted in formation of twin cyclones over the Indian Ocean, the southern hemisphere counterpart being Tropical Cyclone Karim and the northern hemisphere counterpart being this cyclonic circulation.
 The United States Joint Typhoon Warning Center (JTWC) (Note: The Joint Typhoon Warning Center is a joint United States Navy – United States Air Force task force that issues tropical cyclone warnings for the Northern Indian Ocean and other regions.) followed the suit and designated as Invest 92B on the next day.

 During 6 May, under the influence of the disturbance, a low pressure system formed off the coast of Andaman and Nicobar Islands.
 Subsequently, the JTWC issued its Tropical Cyclone Formation Alert (TCFA), as it had rapidly consolidated its convective structure for the past few hours, along with development a well-defined low-level centre.